xyroton/.dotfiles/README.md

 # .dotfiles
-Here are all my dotfiles which are managed with GNU Stow
+Here are all my dotfiles which are managed with GNU Stow.